-On Canvas, see Where can you find help or support?, How to succeed in this course, and How to use Zoom and Canvas in this course also have relevant supports.
+To find out more, see the Where can you find help or support?, How to succeed in this course, and How to use Zoom and Canvas in this course pages on Canvas.

 For course-related support, use Canvas Discussions, email and/or set up a meeting with the TA Dane Allard (Dane.Allard@alumni.ubc.ca), drop into the instructor's regular office hours or set up another meeting time and/or email (Laura.Ishiguro@ubc.ca).